yykids/Deploy/en/reference.md

 Deployment target servers can be managed by group.
 Based on the phase attribute, it is applicable to categorize server tool, such as Develop, Staging, and Product.
+Deploy can be configured in accordance with the scale-up of Auto Scale service instances.

 ![deploy_ref_07_2018.png](https://static.toastoven.net/prod_tcdeploy/deploy_ref_07_2018.png)